 STATE PREFERENCE

 1. Hawaii 15%

 2. Idaho 10%

 3. Louisiana 3%

-4. Montana 8%
+Montana 4.
+8%

-5. New Mexico 5%
+- 5% 5.
+New Mexico

-6. Wyoming 10%
+- 6. Wyoming 10%

-C. The Reciprocal Limitations Act, also requires the Commonwealth to give resident bidders a preference against a nonresident bidder from any state that gives or requires a preference to bidders from that state or exclude bidders from states that exclude nonresident bidders.
+- C. The Reciprocal Limitations Act, also requires the Commonwealth to give resident bidders a preference against a nonresident bidder from any state that gives or requires a preference to bidders from that state or exclude bidders from states that exclude nonresident bidders.
 The amount of the preference shall be equal to the amount of the preference applied by the state of the nonresident bidder.
 The following is a list of the states which have been found by the Department of General Services to have applied a preference for in-state bidders and the amount of the preference:

-STATE PREF ERENCE

-1. Alaska 5% (supplies only)

-2. Arizona 5% (construction materials from Arizona resident dealers only)

-3. California 5% (for supply contracts only in excess of \$100,000.00)

-4. Connecticut 10% (for supplies only)

-5. Montana 3%

-6. New Mexico 5% (for supplies only)

-7. South Carolina 2% (under \$2,500,000.00)

-1% (over \$2,500,000.00)

-This preference does not apply to construction contracts nor where the price of a

-single unit exceeds \$10,000.

-8. West Virginia 2.5% (for the construction, repair or improvement of any buildings

-9. Wyoming 5%

-STATE PROHIBITION

-1. New Jersey For supply procurements or construction projects restricted to Department of General Services Certified Small Businesses, New Jersey bidders shall be excluded from award even if they themselves are Department of General Services Certified Small Businesses.
+STATE PREFERENCE 1.
+5% (supplies only) Alaska 2.
+Arizona 5% (construction materials from Arizona resident dealers only) 3.
+California 5% (for supply contracts only in excess of \$100,000.00) (for supplies only) 4.
+Connecticut 10% 5.
+Montana 3% 5% (for supplies only) 6.
+New Mexico (under \$2,500,000.00) 7.
+South Carolina 2% (over \$2,500,000.00) 1% This preference does not apply to construction contracts nor where the price of a single unit exceeds \$10,000.
+8. West Virginia 2.5% (for the construction, repair or improvement of any buildings 9.
+Wyoming 5% STATE PROHIBITION 1.
+New Jersey For supply procurements or construction projects restricted to Department of General Services Certified Small Businesses, New Jersey bidders shall be excluded from award

-D. The Reciprocal Limitations Act also requires the Commonwealth not to specify, use or purchase supplies which are produced, manufactured, mined or grown in any state that prohibits the specification for, use, or purchase of such items in or on its public buildings or other works, when such items are not produced, manufactured, mined or grown in such state.
+- even if they themselves are Department of General Services Certified Small Businesses.D.
+The Reciprocal Limitations Act also requires the Commonwealth not to specify, use or purchase supplies which are produced, manufactured, mined or grown in any state that prohibits the specification for, use, or - which are produced, manufactured, mined or grown in any state that prohibits the specification for, use, or purchase of such items in or on its public buildings or other works, when such items are not produced, manufactured, mined or grown in such state.
 The following is a list of the states which have been found by the Department of General Services to have prohibited the use of out-of-state supplies:

-1. STATE Alabama PROHIBITION Only for printing and binding involving "messages of the Governor to the Legislature", all bills, documents and reports ordered by and for the use of the Legislature or either house thereof while in session; all blanks, circulars, notices and forms used in the office of or ordered by the Governor, or by any state official, board, commission, bureau or department, or by the clerks of the supreme court/and other appellate courts/; and all blanks and forms ordered by and for the use of the Senate and Clerk or the House of Representatives, and binding the original records and opinions of the Supreme Court/and other appellate courts/

-2. Georgia Forest products only

-3. Indiana Coal

-4. Michigan Printing

-5. New Mexico Construction
+STATE PROHIBITION 1.
+Alabama Only for printing and binding involving "messages of the Governor to the Legislature", all bills, documents and reports ordered by and for the use of the Legislature or either house thereof while in session; all blanks, circulars, notices and forms used in the office of or ordered by the Governor, or by any state official, board, commission, bureau or department, or by the clerks of the supreme court . . ./and other appellate courts/; and all blanks and forms ordered by and for the use of the Senate and Clerk or the House of Representatives, and binding the original records and opinions of the Supreme Court . . . /and other appellate courts/ Georgia Forest products only 2.
+3. Indiana Coal 4.
+Michigan Printing 5.
+New Mexico Construction 6 Ohio Only for House and Senate bills, general and local laws, and joint resolutions; the journals and bulletins of the Senate and house of Representatives and reports, communications, and other documents which form part of the journals; reports, communications, and other documents ordered by the General Assembly, or either House, or by the executive department or elective state officers; blanks, circulars, and

-Only for House and Senate bills, general and local laws, and joint resolutions; the journals and bulletins of the Senate and house of Representatives and reports, communications, and other documents which form part of the journals; reports, communications, and other documents ordered by the General Assembly, or either House, or by the executive department or elective state officers; blanks, circulars, and other work for the use of the executive departments, and elective state officers; and opinions of the Attorney General.

-7. Rhode Island Only for food for state institutions.
+- other work for the use of the executive departments, and elective state officers; and opinions of the Attorney General. - 7.
+Rhode Island Only for food for state institutions.